enajx/Embodied_AI/README.md

 * Emotional:
   * the most powerful kind of intelligence that we know of, human intelligence, is hard to conceive without emotions.
   * emotions are a great way to relate to new things and that it’s easier to understand things we relate to.
+  * the interaction with an emotional AI is likely to be less alienating.
+  * it's more likely to be positively integrated in the family household

 #### Future developments of the project